Telecommunication-Telemedia-Assessment/SVCP2022/01_howto.md

 ## Options of attendance
 With an accepted abstract, you have two different options of presenting your work:
-* an oral presentation followed by a Q/A session
+* an oral presentation: 15 minutes long plus 4 minutes of Q&A
-* a prepared poster that you can present to interested attendees in specific poster sessions.
+* a prepared poster that you can present to interested attendees in a specific poster session (poster format: upright, maximum size 70cm x 100cm)

 If there are still attendance slots open, there will be an option to also attend without presenting work.

 ## Registration

+Registration period has ended.
+Send a mail to <a href="mailto:svcp2022@tu-ilmenau.de">The local organizing committee</a> if you want to be on a short-notice waiting list.

+<!--
 **REGISTRATION and PAYMENT LINK** is given out on request only.
 If you are interested in participating without speaking, please reach out to [us](mailto:svcp2022@tu-ilmenau.de).
-<!--

 https://conferences.tu-ilmenau.de/frontend/index.php?sub=365
 -->

 Price: 200€ incl.
 Coffee, Lunchs, and Social Event.

-Registration is possible from 20 May 2022 until 13 June 2022.

 ## Summer School Dates
 * Pre-School Event: evening of **03 July 2022**
 * Summer School: **04 -- 05 July 2022**

 ## Awards